uniclau/rect-ng/README.md

 ##### Selection

-RectAngular JS allows to select one or multiple rows by using the Shift, Ctrl and Meta keys.
+RectAngular JS allows users to select one or multiple rows by using the Shift, Ctrl and Meta keys.
 To get the currently selected rows, declare an empty array:

 	$scope.selectedMusicians = [];